Cnly/mediawiki-compose/README.md

 1. Run the services for the first time and configure MediaWiki.
 2. Adjust some configuration so services run as expected.
-3. Populate the search index.
+3. Initialise the database and search index.
 4. Configure Cloudflared (Optional, but useful if you’re deploying on a NATed machine and wants public access, or if you’d like to utilise services like Cloudflare Access).